jasongillis/i9-10850k_hack/README.md

 Installing updates after 14.3.1 required setting `SecureBootModel` to `Disabled` in `config.plist`.
 This did not require a restart before starting the installer.
 It did require a restart after the install completed and the setting was reverted back to `Default`.

+Post Sonoma 14.7, sleep stopped working completely.
+USB would partially shutdown (the StreamDeck would disconnect) and the display would power off.
+But, the system didn't sleep; it would stay awake.
+Had to add `SSDT-GPRW.aml` and an ACPI patch to fix this.
+From [this bit of OpenCore Post-Install](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html) via [this r/hackintosh thread](https://www.reddit.com/r/hackintosh/comments/m8oime/how_to_fix_sleep_issue_causing_darkwake_from/).

 ## BIOS Settings

 - OpenCore Version: 0.9.5